TanveerAhmedIvan/Codeigniter4-Modules/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 Application Starter With MODULES Implemented (HMVC)

+This is a basic CodeIgniter 4 Application with modules implemented.

 ## What is CodeIgniter?